Doctors Get New Clinical Guidelines for Managing Chronic Pain With Cannabis, Courtesy of Canadian Researchers

 Common Conditions: Insomnia, anxiety, pain, inflammation, nausea, muscle aches

-OG Kush is an Indica-dominant strain with lots of fruit flavors.
+OG Kush is a type 1, Indica-dominant strain with lots of fruit flavors.
 Much like Northern Lights, this strain is high in THC with lower quantities of CBD, and its true origins are also unknown.
 Many people believe that the “OG” stands for “Original Gangster”; a significant number of others believe it means “Ocean-Grown” due to the fact that it supposedly came from the California coast.
 Consumers can expect to feel lazy, sleepy, or couch-locked, but they can also expect to feel relaxed, hungry, and uplifted.

 CBD/THC Ratio: 10-27% THC to 5-12% CBD